ICJIA/icjia-accessibility-portal/content/faqs.md

 1. **Audit existing courses** — Identify all active courses currently in use
 2. **Prioritize by enrollment** — Start with courses that have active enrollments or are required for services
-3. **Remediate course content** — Make all course materials accessible (see [Is Docebo LMS accessibility compliant?](#is-docebo-lms-accessibility-compliant-what-do-i-need-to-do-when-designing-a-docebo-course-to-meet-wcag-21-guidelines) question above)
+3. **Remediate course content** — Make all course materials accessible (see [Is a Learning Management System (LMS) like Docebo WCAG 2.1 compliant?](#is-a-learning-management-system-lms-like-docebo-wcag-21-compliant) question above)
 4. **Test with assistive technologies** — Verify courses work with screen readers and keyboard navigation
 5. **Provide alternatives** — If a course can't be made fully accessible, provide the same training content in an accessible format